Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Control of Confounding

-Let us now consider the properties of \eqref{eqn:effective-model} for finite $n$.
-The covariance of interest is that between $Y_{j,t}$ and the contribution to the error arising from using the estimated rather than the real communities.
-We have seen (p.\ \pageref{error-term-from-c-vs-hat-c}), that, under assumption \eqref{eqn:screening-egos-attributes-from-alters-behavior-2}, this term is just $\gamma_1^T C_i - \gamma_0^T \hat{C}_i$.
-We will only need that covariance conditional on $\hat{C}_i$ and $\hat{C}_j$.
+Given that we establish that OLS estimator will exhibit unbiasedness and consistency, when node locations can be perfectly inferred, let us now consider its properties when the node location are inferred with error.
+The covariance of interest is that between $\frac{\sum_{j}{\left(Y_{j,t}A_{ij}\right)}}{\sum_{j}{ A_{ij}}}$ and the contribution to the error---i.e., $\eta_{i,t+1}$ in \eqref{eqn:effective-model}---arising from using the estimated rather than the real communities.
+We have seen (\S\ref{sec:setting-discussion}\ignore{page\ \pageref{error-term-from-c-vs-hat-c}}), that in our setting, under assumption \eqref{eqn:screening-egos-attributes-from-alters-behavior-2}, this term is just $\gamma_1^T C_i - \gamma_0^T \hat{C}_i$.
+Moreover, we will only need to consider that covariance conditional on $\hat{C}_i$ and $\hat{C}_j$, and the other regressor in \eqref{eqn:effective-model}, i.e., $Y_{i, t}$. \begin{restatable}{lemma}{altrsanderrors} Suppose that the assumptions from Section \ref{sec:setting} hold.
+Then